Previous Designs for the American Flag

 Flags to Represent a Growing Nation

 As we all know, the United States of America was formed through a great deal of adversity.
-As America was forged, the image of the flag evolved gradually becoming the banner of glory U.S. citizens know and salute today.
+As America was forged, American flag designs gradually evolved to become the banner of glory U.S. citizens know and salute today.

 The Grand Union Flag is noted for being the first national banner.
 The Grand Union Flag dons 13 alternate red and white stripes and the British Union Jack (also known as the red cross of St. George of England) in the upper left-hand corner.